flutter-tizen/plugins/packages/webview_flutter/README.md

 ## Supported devices

-This plugin is available on these types of devices:

-- Galaxy Watch or TV (running Tizen 5.5 or later)
+This plugin is only supported on TV devices running Tizen 5.5 or later.

 ## Required privileges